pydata/xarray/doc/internals/duck-arrays-integration.rst

 big supporter of the python Array API Standard (link).
 In fact the crystallization of different array libraries' APIs towards the standard has already helped xarray remove a lot of internal adapter code.

-As such, we aim to support any array librarie that follows the standard out-of-the-box.
+We aim to support any array libraries that follows the standard out-of-the-box.
 However, xarray does occasionally call some numpy functions which are not (yet) part of the standard (e.g. :py:class:`DataArray.pad` calls `np.pad`, ). (link to issue)